 - Exercise for strength training

-Participation in the EQ1100 Equine Myofascial Release Level One course.
-Externships do not have to be completed from the level one course, but student should be comfortable with the material covered in the EQ1100 course.
+Completion of EQ1100/equine Myofascial Release Level I. Externships do not have to be completed, but participants should be comfortable with the material covered in the EQ1100 course.

 This course is required for the Equinology Specialized Equine Body Worker® Myofascial Release Series (ESEBWmfr).
-Students must be certified EEBW to attain the ESEBWmfr certifications.
-However, students of all levels are invited to take this course as long as they meet the prerequisites listed above.
+Students must be certified as an EEBW to attain the ESEBWmfr certification.

 NOTE: MFR Equine Level I can be taken back-to-back with MFR Equine Level II